Generating Synthetic Data with Locally Estimated Distributions for Disclosure Control: Local Resampler Algorithm

 \subsection{Identical Neighbors}

-The analyst can encounter cases where $k$ neighbors are identical for some discrete variables.
+The analyst can encounter cases where $k$ neighbors (or cluster $l$ with size $n_l$) are identical for certain discrete variables.
 Hence, estimating zero-variance distributions will be redundant.
-Nevertheless, this is not necessarily a concern if $k$ is large ``enough''.
+Nevertheless, this is not necessarily a concern if $k$ ($n_l$) is ``sufficiently large''.
 If there are identical neighbor variables, then the synthetic values will be created from a stratified subsample.
-Stratification of sample is a common practice in creating synthetic data (e.g., \citet{nowok2016synthpop}).\footnote{Also, having identical $k$ observations would imply that there is no disclosure risk.}
+Given that $k$ ($n_l$) is ``sufficiently large'', there will not be any disclosure risk because there are many entities in the population with similar characteristics.